fbarre96/Pollenisator/README.md

   * Written in python 3
   * API available
   * Provides a modelisation of "pentest objects" : Scope, Hosts, Ports, Commands, Tools etc.
-  * Tools/scripts are separated into 4 categories : wave, Network/domain, IP, Port
+  * Checklist based, configurable.
   * Objects are stored in a NoSQL DB (Mongo)
   * Keep links between them to allow queries
   * Objects can be created through parsers / manual input
   * Business logic can be implemented (auto vuln referencing, item triggers, etc.)
   * Many tools/scripts launch conditions are availiable to avoid overloading the target or the scanner.
-  * A GUI client based on tcl/tk
+  * Full Web client with a terminal emulation (needs a connector installated with pipx)

 ## Documentation ##